Dynamic Element Masking & UI Stability

 Time-Dependent Rendering Control

 Maps frequently rely on setTimeout, setInterval, or requestAnimationFrame for animations, loading states, and real-time updates.
 Freeze or throttle these timers during capture.
-Injecting a deterministic clock override or pausing the animation frame loop ensures that screenshots represent a stable state rather than a transitional frame.
 Applying Animation & Transition Suppression at the framework level prevents CSS transitions, WebGL shader animations, and marker bounce effects from introducing pixel variance.

 Marker and Cluster Determinism